 Here’s a cut-and-dried “don’t”: Lateness.
 You should never arrive at an event you’ve been invited to after the Queen.
 Also important: Don’t leave before the Queen.
 Debrett’s states guests should never leave an event before the royal personage unless permission has been granted through a private secretary.

 On the question of Selfies?
 Um, what do you think?
 It’s not acceptable to take pictures when you are visiting Her Majesty at home.
-The Queen of England may be one of the most photographed women in the world, but unofficial photography is not permitted in royal palaces.
+Queen Elizabeth II may be one of the most photographed women in the world, but unofficial photography is not permitted in royal palaces.
 In 2015, guests in Germany were advised not to take selfies.

 And remember, the Royal Family has had its share of heavy drinkers, from Henry VIII to George IV, but that doesn’t mean you should tank up.
 You may be nervous; still, alcohol is not the answer, as Debrett’s reminds guests in times of “overexcitement or nervousness.”